alan-turing-institute/scivision/docs/model_repository_template.md

 # Scivision model repository template

-In order for `scivision` to be able to load and run a computer vision (CV) model, a GitHub repository containing configuration for the model must first be created.
+In order for `scivision` to be able to load and run a computer vision (CV) model, a GitHub repository containing configuration for one or more models must first be created.

 This guide explains how to set up a GitHub repository for your CV model(s) compatible with scivision.